Did You Know?

 When Tania, a Hispanic student mentored by Vivian Callaghan, a Passport to Education Leadership Mentor Coach, confessed she didn’t think she could go to college, Callaghan told her about her own journey — not only to college, but to the Ivy League.
 After participating in the Passport to Education Bilingual Leadership Programs, Tania made a decision to map out her own educational goal of going to college.

 “You start one child at a time, and we tell them to adapt right where you are, right here, right now, and grow from there.
-Each week for the program, students experienced everything from learning to relax through yoga to discovering strengths, and to setting goals, which was important to their growth", said Vivian Callaghan, who drove from Fairfax each week to be a leadership mentor coach for the program.
+Each week for the program, students experienced everything from learning to relax through yoga to discovering strengths, and to setting goals, which was important to their growth", said Vivian Callaghan.

 “We always laugh,” seventh-grader Adriana said of her bilingual leadership mentor coach.
 Adriana shared her dreams about wanting to become a chef or an FBI agent.
 “I learned to never back down from my dreams, and that my goals are achievable" said Adriana.